FlowFuse/dev-env/README.md

 tend to use SQLite but PostgreSQL (PG) it's advised to run PG for development too.
 As prerequisite, one should install PG on their own system.

-To use PG as development database ensure `packages/flowforge/etc/flowforge.yml` has `postgres` set as database type.
-The host can be set to an **absolute** path to the root `flowforge-dev-env` repository with `data` appended.
+To use PG as development database ensure `packages/flowforge/etc/flowforge.local.yml` has `postgres` set as database type.
+The host must be set to an **absolute** path to the root `flowforge-dev-env` repository with `data` appended.
 For example:

 ```yaml